cdaviss/online-survey-digital-trace-data/README.md

 ## Customizing <a name="customizing"></a>

-There are many ways you can adapte the interactive digital resumes created here for use in your own studies!
+There are many ways you can adapt the interactive digital resumes created here for use in your own studies!
 Here are a few ideas:

 1. The simplest adaptation is to change the information shown in the already created fields for work, education, and miscellaneous items.
 All you need to do here is change that information in Firebase, so minimal coding skills required.
-2. Another thing you might want to do is ...

-   TO DO: ADD MORE INFORMATION HERE, WITH SOME BASIC EXPLANATION FOR HOW YOU'D DO IT.
+2. Another thing you might want to do is run multiple variations of the study.
+For example, you might want to add a remote/collocated random assignment in addition to the parent/nonparent condition.
+You can use the `studyVersion` parameter in the URL to route to different variants of the study, which should have their logic implemented within `Resume.js` in the `getResume1Values` function.

 <p align="right">(<a href="#top">back to top</a>)</p>